-I am a man just trying to be a good Christian by staying active in my church and loving God and my neighbors a little more each day.
+I am a man just trying to be a good Christian by staying active in my church and learning to love God and my neighbors a little more each day.

-Shelley and I have 4 children (Brian, Aaron, Jessie, Jackie) that are grown and out of the house, and we have 3 grandchildren (Ethan, Gillian, Lacey).
-We are currently sponsoring 3 children (Joshua, Phoebe, Annety) in Kenya through World Vision’s child sponsorship program.
-We hope to be able to travel to Kenya to meet them in the next couple years.
+Shelley and I have 4 children (Brian, Aaron, Jessie, Jackie) that are grown and out of the house, and we have 4 grandchildren (Ethan, Gillian, Lacey, and JT).
+We are currently sponsoring 4 children (Joshua, Phoebe, Annety, and Stephen) in Kenya through World Vision’s child sponsorship program.
+We were blessed to be able to visit Kenya to meet them in 2018.

 Life is great!
 It is amazing where God will lead you if you can put your fears aside long enough to follow where He leads.